Fernandina’s Fabulous For Bike Riding

 Fernandina's Fall Weather Fabulous For Bike Riding

-Amelia Island Low Tide Bike Ride (Photo by W.B.
-Lawson
+Amelia Island Low Tide Bike Ride

-Cycling is becoming one of the most popular leisure activities on Amelia Island.
-Besides riding in the hard-packed sand within an hour or so of low tide (before or after), there are plenty of sidewalks to ride along.
 Toward the island’s northend, Atlantic Avenue offers sidewalks flanking both sides of the road and particularly wide shoulders.
 Atlantic Avenue is the east-west corridor connecting the Atlantic Ocean beaches from Main Beach Park to Fernandina’s downtown historic district by the Amelia River and Fernandina Harbor Marina.

-Newest Amelia Island Trail Opens
+The 6.2 Mile Amelia Island Trail